 Music at St. Paul’s

 Music is integral to the worship and community life of St. Paul’s on the Green.
-Music is not worshipped here, but it empowers the worship experience.
+Music is not worshiped here, but it empowers the worship experience.
 While no one can define how music transforms our communal worship life, no one can deny that it happens.
 Whether it is the quietest chant, or most triumphant anthem, music can do what ordinary words remain powerless to do: it reaches deep into our soul and moves us.

 While we have worked hard to develop our choral program here at St. Paul’s, we believe deeply in the power of congregational singing and our choir’s primary responsibility is to lead and inspire congregational song.
 We use the Hymnal 1982 as our primary musical resource, but on occasion draw from other sources as well.